ministryofjustice/community-api/README.md

 Within Postman in the Authorization tab select OAuth 2.0 type and add the authorization data to request headers.
 The grant type should be Client Credentials, access token URL http://localhost:9090/auth/oauth/token, client ID and secret both set to `community-api-client` and client authentication set to Send as Basic Auth header.
+Then click "Get new access token" and "Use access token".

 Alternatively using `curl`:
 ```